 This contemporary art museum, named for Arles-born painter Jacques Réattu (1760 – 1830), is housed in a 15th-century grand priory overlooking the Rhône River.
 The Musée Réattu offers visitors a journey through time, showcasing 57 sketches and two paintings by Picasso, an art collection of 18th and 19th-century painters from Provence and an impressive sculpture and photographic collection.

-Pro Travel Tip: Coming to Arles, France for cultural activities?
+Pro Travel Tip: What to do in Arles, France for cultural activities?
 LUMA Arles, a new arts centre, opened in June 2021.
 Designed by the Canadian-American architect Frank Gehry, this enormous centre or Parc des Ateliers is built on a former rail yard.
 Find out more here.

 10. Browse The Arles Market